whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Other things
 1. OpenCore
-    - Seems to have shutdown issues
+    - Seems to have shutdown issues.
+NVRAM?
     - Injecting CodecCommander.kext via the supposedly-better-at-injection bootloader does not seem to allow sound input
     - mostly my lack of skills and knowledge
+    - _DSM to XDSM only on devices with new methods

 ## Credits